AdrianVQMSS/Data-Projects/Master's Thesis - Do You See What I See? Do Measures of Modeled Violence in the Top Ten Films Have a Relationship with Measures of Societal Violence in America?/README.md

 # Columbia University GSAS QMSS Master's Thesis

-Master Thesis (PDF include in repo) examined the relationship between rates of modeled violence/gun violence in the top ten films from 1961 to 2021 and rates of violence/gun violence in American Society.
+Master Thesis (PDF included in repo) examined the relationship between rates of modeled violence/gun violence in the top ten films from 1961 to 2021 and rates of violence/gun violence in American Society.

 •	Conducted web scraping, utilized the Open Movie Database API, and coded violence and firearm usage in 610 movies (the top ten films from 1960 to 2021)
 •	Conducted a comprehensive literature review on culture, violence, and cultural products